-In summer 2016 we launched our Service Charter explaining the quality of service that people can expect when they ask us to look into a complaint.
+Our Service Charter explains the quality of service people can expect when they ask us to look into a complaint.

-It was drawn up following a public consultation and extensive engagement with past and future complainants and our staff.
-A number of organisations within the NHS and the wider public sector, as well as advocacy groups, also helped us develop the Charter.
+It was drawn up following a public consultation and extensive engagement with past and future complainants and staff.
+Organisations within the NHS and the wider public sector, as well as advocacy groups, also helped us develop the Charter.

 The Service Charter makes commitments about the service we provide at different stages of our process and focuses on what complainants have told us is most important for them to have confidence in our decisions.